ichoosetoaccept/inofficial-windsurf-issues/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement, feature-request
 assignees: ''
 ---
 ## Feature Description
-A clear and concise description of the feature you'd like to see added to Windsurf IDE.
+**Required**: A clear and concise description of the feature you'd like to see added to Windsurf IDE.

 ## Problem Statement
-What problem does this feature solve?
+**Required**: What problem does this feature solve?
 What limitation does it address?

 ## Proposed Solution
-Describe the solution you'd like in detail.
+**Required**: Describe the solution you'd like in detail.
 How would you imagine this feature working?

-## Alternative Solutions
-Describe any alternative solutions or features you've considered.

 ## Use Cases
-Provide specific examples of how this feature would be used:
+**Required**: Provide specific examples of how this feature would be used:

 1. **Use Case 1**: [Describe a specific scenario]
 2. **Use Case 2**: [Describe another scenario]